 For images that contain EXIF values, you can view these values using the internal viewer:

-SQL Image Viewer supports Oracle, PostgreSQL, MySQL, MariaDB, Microsoft Access, SQLite and ODBC supported databases.
+In addition to SQL Server, SQL Image Viewer also supports Oracle, PostgreSQL, MySQL, MariaDB, Microsoft Access, SQLite, Firebird/Interbase and ODBC supported databases.

 Thus, you can easily view the data that’s stored in

 - binary and varbinary columns in Oracle databases

 - binary and varbinary columns in MySQL and MariaDB databases